SS City of Paris (1865)

-This article is for the steamship that was briefly named Tonquin.
-For other sailing vessels of that name see Tonquin.

 City of Paris was a British passenger liner operated by the Inman Line that established that a ship driven by a screw could match the speed of the paddlers on the Atlantic crossing.
 Built by Tod and Macgregor, she served the Inman Line until 1884 when she was converted to a cargo ship.

 Development and design

 By the end of the American Civil War in 1865, Inman was the largest passenger steam ship line to America, and was known for its screw-propelled ships that were economical, but not especially fast.
 When in 1862 Cunard commissioned RMS Scotia, a paddle wheel Blue Riband holder, it also commissioned China, the first screw steamer in Cunard's express mail service.
 While China was only a knot slower than Scotia, China's coal consumption was only half of Scotia's while China carried more cargo.
 Cunard quickly ordered two additional screw steamers to partner the paddlers Scotia and RMS Persia on the New York express route.
 Cunard also opened a secondary service for immigrants that directly competed against Inman.
 Inman countered Cunard by opening its own express service.
 With City of Paris, Tod and Macgregor started construction of five fast liners for Inman's Liverpool - New York route to rival the Cunard Line's best.
 In response, Cunard commissioned its own fast screw express liners, starting with Russia, which replaced Persia in 1867.